China inks 10-year potash supply deal with tiny American miner

 China has inked similar contracts with rare earth and uranium miners around the world.
 With the Prospect deal, the world’s largest consumer of potash locks in some of its supply needs ahead of the once-in-a-decade change in Chinese leadership next month.

 China has been aggressively negotiating for lower potash prices with Canpotex Ltd, the marketing agency that sells Canadian potash.
-Canpotex, owned by Potash Corp, Mosaic Co (MOS.N), and Agrium Inc (AGU.TO) (AGU.N), is one of the world’s largest potash exporters.
+Canpotex, owned by Potash Corp, Mosaic Co , and Agrium Inc , is one of the world’s largest potash exporters.

 So far neither Canpotex nor China has been able to agree on a price, and a deal isn’t expected until the end of 2012 or early 2013.
 The Prospect deal gives China some leverage in negotiations as it will be less reliant on Canpotex for supply.